Don't get duped by the Domain Registry Scams:

 Domain name scams are as old as, well, domain names, but there’s one in particular that, like the proverbial cockroach, just won’t seem to die.
 A company calling themselves Domain Registry, the Domain Registry of America (also known as Domain Service of America) continues to send out misleading letters, confusing unprepared website owners and convincing them to switch domain name registrars.
 In doing so, the customer’s annual fees typically take quite a jump – sometimes as much as three to five times the original cost.
 As a web marketing provider, we encounter the issue regularly, so we thought we’d address it and hopefully help stop these hucksters from cheating their way to more money.

-The Domain Registry [of America] is a scam-domain registry service.
+The Domain Registry [of America] is one such scam company, but there are many more all under different names.
+Domain Listings is another.
+These are scam-domain registry services but do not own or control your domain.
 The letters they send are expertly crafted to fool website owners.
 The top heading reads “Domain Name Expiration Notice,” as can be seen pictured below.
 Nowhere do they explicitly state that they are your current domain name registrar, but if you don’t know whom your self-storage business’s domain name is registered with, you might not know how the domain registration process works and assume you need to pay.
 The Domain Registry of America informs their targets (“customers” is surely not the right word here) that their domain name is about to expire, and this is probably true.
 But they make sure to sneak in before your actual domain name registrar contacts you about renewal.

 The scam companies like Domain Registry get customer’s information from easily accessible “whois” databases, which include a collection of contact information for registered domain owners.
 Some domain registrars will offer “whois privacy” by using their own contact information instead of yours, but not everyone is aware of this or takes full advantage of it.
 Then, the Domain Registry of America simply look up names and addresses and send out their letters to try to scam people.